dragomano/Light-Portal/website/docs/how-to/create-layout.md

 }
 ```

-The advantage of this method is that if you delete or update the portal, the files you created will remain intact.

 :::tip

 If you have created your own frontpage template and want to share it with the developer and other users, use https://codepen.io/pen/ or other similar resources.